GeorgeHernandez/imalogit/docs/README.md

 # imalogit/docs/

-This directory is for generating the GitHub Pages site for its repository.
+This directory is used by this repository for its GitHub Pages site at https://georgehernandez.github.io/imalogit/.